Bira/octopus-carnival/_posts/2023-10-23-neverwinter-evernight.md

 ---

-Evernight is Neverwinter's reflection on the Shadowfell, but it's also a city in its own right, inhabited by a very large number of undead and undead-adjacent people (cultists, necromancers, and the like).
+Evernight is Neverwinter's reflection on the Shadowfell, but it's also a city in its own right, inhabited by a large number of undead and undead-adjacent people (cultists, necromancers, and the like).
 This book doesn't go too deep into its history, but it does give me the impression Evernight has existed for a long time.
-It was probably described in a previous edition when the Shadowfell was just "the plane of Shadow".
+It was probably described in a previous edition when the Shadowfell was called "the plane of Shadow".

 Evernight is ruled by a Tribunal composed by its most influent citizens, all of whom are ghouls and ghasts who worship Orcus and his exarch Dorensain.
 The